 Does my credit score affect my car insurance rates?

 Yes, your car insurance rates are influenced by your credit score.
 Our research found that having a bad credit score can more than double your insurance premium in some cases.
 Based on the quotes we reviewed, a driver with poor credit pays $135 per month for minimum-coverage car insurance, on average.
 A driver with excellent credit, on the other hand, only pays $82 a month.

 Although it may seem unrelated, insurers have determined that your credit score has a high correlation with the likelihood you’ll file an auto insurance claim.
 It's a major factor in your insurance score.
 This is a controversial practice, however, and it's been outlawed in several states.
 According to Experian, these states currently regulate the practice:

 Auto insurance companies that don’t check your credit score

 Most insurers use your credit score to help determine your auto insurance premium, so the market for no-credit-check car insurance is limited.
-Even if you do find a cheap, no-credit-check car insurance company, its auto insurance policies may not necessarily be cheaper or a better fit for someone with poor credit.
-A car insurance company that doesn’t check credit scores may be more expensive than a standard insurer because they know less about their customers and therefore need to have higher premiums to absorb that heightened risk.
+Even if you do find a cheap, no-credit-check car insurance company, its auto insurance policies may not be cheaper or a better fit for someone with poor credit.
+A car insurance company that doesn’t check credit scores may be more expensive than a standard insurer.
+This is because they know less about their customers and therefore need to have higher premiums to absorb the added risk.

 Improving your credit score to get cheap car insurance